iTwin/iTwinUI/.changeset/empty-rockets-try.md

 '@itwin/itwinui-react': major
 ---

-Added wrapperProps to allow for styling of CheckBox wrapper.
+Added wrapperProps and labelProps to allow for styling of CheckBox wrapper and label elements.